|>>> VERSION FRANÇAISE|

 6. If a member of the Executive Committee dies, resigns or ceases to be a parliamentarian, the Member of the IPU concerned shall appoint a substitute to serve until the next session of the Governing Council, when an election shall be held.
 If the newly elected member is from a different Parliament than the outgoing member, he/she will serve a full term.
 Otherwise, the new member shall complete the term of office of his/her predecessor.
-If the President of the Coordinating Committee of the Meeting of Women Parliamentarians dies, resigns or ceases to be a parliamentarian, the First Vice-President or Second Vice-President, as the case may be, will complete the term of office of the predecessor.
+If the President of the Bureau of Women Parliamentarians dies, resigns or ceases to be a parliamentarian, the First Vice-President or Second Vice-President, as the case may be, will complete the term of office of the predecessor.

-7. If the President of the Coordinating Committee is already a member of the Executive Committee or belongs to the same Parliament as one of the 15 members, she shall be replaced by the First Vice-President of the Coordinating Committee, or the Second Vice-President should the First Vice-President be a member of the Executive Committee or belong to the same Parliament as one of the 15 members.
+7. If the President of the Bureau is already a member of the Executive Committee or belongs to the same Parliament as one of the 15 members, she shall be replaced by the First Vice-President of the Bureau, or the Second Vice-President should the First Vice-President be a member of the Executive Committee or belong to the same Parliament as one of the 15 members.

 8. If a member of the Executive Committee is elected President of the Inter-Parliamentary Union, the Governing Council shall elect a member to fill the vacant seat.
 In such a case, the question shall be included automatically in the agenda of the Governing Council.
 The term of office of the new member shall be four years.

 9. Members of the Executive Committee shall not simultaneously hold office as Bureau members of Standing Committees.

 1. The Executive Committee shall be the administrative organ of the Inter-Parliamentary Union.

 2. The Executive Committee shall perform the following functions:

 (a) Consider, whenever a Parliament makes a request for affiliation or reaffiliation to the Union, whether the conditions mentioned in Article 3 of the Statutes are fulfilled, and to inform the Governing Council of its conclusions (cf. Art.
 4);